mpasovic/majapasovic.org/_posts/2012-05-19-twilight-zone.md

 within its shell, humans have to live a life of pretense and hide their real faces unless they follow the dictates of conformity.
-As “Eye of the Beholder” says: “Conformity we must love and worship” (*The Twilight Zone*), but the fact is that “Beauty is in the eye of the beholder!
+As “Eye of the Beholder” says: “Conformity we must love and worship” (*The Twilight Zone*), but the fact is that “Beauty is in the eye of the beholder!"
-(*The Twilight Zone*)" Besides, “What kind of world is this where ugliness is the norm, and beauty is deviation from that?
+(*The Twilight Zone*).
+Besides, “What kind of world is this where ugliness is the norm, and beauty is deviation from that?
 The answer is:
-It does not make any difference! (*The Twilight Zone*)" And indeed, it does not make any difference, because our parents, friends, coworkers, teachers, after all, our own state, its leaders and their laws are teaching us that anything deviating from conformity equals disabled and undesirable, and that anything that complies with the laws of conformity equals nothing, and nothing but able and desirable bodies.
+It does not make any difference!" (*The Twilight Zone*).
+And indeed, it does not make any difference, because our parents, friends, co-workers, teachers; after all, our own state, its leaders and their laws are teaching us that anything deviating from conformity equals disabled and undesirable, and that anything that complies with the laws of conformity equals nothing, and nothing but able and desirable bodies.